-When you make the time to date your spouse, you grow in new experiences and get to know each other better because you’re seeing each other in a new light – away from the stress and every day routines.
-You share feelings, and put to action loving together, which goes beyond just living together and going through the motions.
+When you make the time to date your spouse, you grow in new experiences and get to know each other better because you’re seeing each other in a new light – away from the stress and everyday routines.
+You share feelings and put into action loving together, which goes beyond just living together and going through the motions.

 Prioritize Your Spouse.

 At the end of the day, the most important person in your life is your spouse, they are number one.
 Making the time to spend time together is showing them that they matter and you want to continue focusing on them.

 The outcome for me is realizing that no matter what, I really do like my spouse.
 He is my most favorite person in the world and when we spend this time together I feel loved.